mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/rwt-results-2022-q4.md

 ### Results

-The MIE API documentation was available 99.997% of Q1.
-There was a 3 minute down period on March 17, 2022 due to a connection timeout.
+The MIE API documentation was available 99.902% of Q2.
+There were several short down-time events during July averaging 17.29 minutes per event all due to Cloudflare timeouts.

 ### Discussion

-As expected, the documentation maintained an uptime of greater than 99.9% at 99.997% for the quarter.
-The longest downtime period of 3 minutes was less than the acceptable 10 minute duration and was due to a minor issue.
+As expected, the documentation maintained an uptime of greater than 99.9% at 99.902% for the quarter.
+Three of the seven down-time events were longer than the acceptable 10 minute duration at 81 minutes on 07/12/2022, 12 minutes on 07/15/2022, and 11 minutes on 07/16/2022.
+Since all down-time events were caused by Cloudflare timeouts, the root cause of this will be investigated to mitigate future extended down-time events.

 ## Measure 9: Clinical Information Reconciliation and Incorporation